bikexberlin/fusion/index.md

 ## <a name="English"></a> English
 [Short Version](#short)

-Who wants to join us to ride with a bicycle to FUSION festival?
+Who wants to join us to ride with a bicycle to Fusion festival?
 We do not want to provoke overcrowded, stuffy trains and busses on the way to Lärz.
 That’s why we have come up with a medium-sporty event in a class of its own that is also almost CO2-neutral.
-We are offering one guided bike tour for the journey to FUSION festival:
+We are offering one guided bike tour for the journey to Fusion festival:

 Wednesday (28.6.) and Thursday (29.06.) morning at 10 we will meet to set off from [S-Bhf Oranienburg](https://www.openstreetmap.org/?mlat=52.75439&mlon=13.24829#map=19/52.75436/13.24828).
 The route is about 87 km long.